 If a track pump is 10 times its size, does that make the Road Morph five times awesomer?

 Pros: Most powerful hand pump I’ve come across, pumps car or presta valves, easy to use pump head, accurate pressure gauge, gets to the pressure you require without fuss.

-Cons: Weight and size could be considered a downfall to this pump, however considering how well this pump operates, I do not consider these a downfall.
+Cons: Weight and size could be considered a downfall to this pump.

 The gauge seems to be very accurate, at least against my expensive track pumps gauge.
-The pump is said to go to 160psi, but most of the time I’m pumping between 30-120psi.
+The pump is said to go to 160psi, but most of the time I’m pumping between 25-100psi.

-Now that we have an Airspresso, I HAVE to use the pump everyday to make our coffee.
-What a disaster! 🙂
+And now that I have an Airspresso, I HAVE to use the pump every day to make our coffee.
+What a disaster… 😉